XScale: PXA27x

 The PXA27x family was released in April 2004.
 Along with the PXA27x family Intel released the 2700G embedded graphics co-processor(code-named Marathon).

 PXA3xx

 In August 2005 Intel announced the successor to Bulverde, codenamed Monahans.

-They demonstrated it showing its capability to play back high definition encoded video on a PDA screen.
+Demonstrated showing its capability to play back high definition encoded video on a PDA screen, the new processor was shown clocked at 1.25 GHz but Intel said it only offered a 25% increase in performance (800 MIPS for the 624 MHz PXA270 processor vs. 1000 MIPS for 1.25 GHz Monahans).

-The new processor was shown clocked at 1.25 GHz but Intel said it only offered a 25% increase in performance (800 MIPS for the 624 MHz PXA270 processor vs. 1000 MIPS for 1.25 GHz Monahans).
-An announced successor to the 2700G graphics processor, code named Stanwood, has since been canceled. sd features of Stanwood are integrated into Monahans.
+An announced successor to the 2700G graphics processor, code named Stanwood, was later canceled. sd features of Stanwood are integrated into Monahans.
 For extra graphics capabilities, Intel recommends third-party chips like the Nvidia GoForce chip family.

 In November 2006, Marvell Semiconductor officially introduced the Monahans family as Marvell PXA320, PXA300, and PXA310.
 PXA320 is currently shipping in high volume, and is scalable up to 806 MHz.
 PXA300 and PXA310 deliver performance "scalable to 624 MHz", and are software-compatible with PXA320.